Water Heater Safety Guidelines You Must Know

 What Are the Best Practices for Proper Venting of Gas Water Heaters?

-animal nests, or blockages compromise venting.
-Visually inspect vent piping for rust, loose joints, or signs of condensation and soot, and ensure outdoor terminations are clear of debris and positioned to code.
-If you notice excessive soot, backdrafting, or strong combustion odors, stop using the appliance and contact a professional for a combustion and venting inspection to verify safe operation and compliance with local codes.
+Proper venting ensures combustion byproducts, including CO, exit the home safely through correctly sized, sealed, and unobstructed vent pipes and chimneys.
+Incorrect slope, corrosion, animal nests, or blockages compromise venting integrity.
+Because these issues are often invisible from the outside, a professional inspection of vent piping for rust, loose joints, or condensation signs, along with confirming outdoor terminations are clear and positioned to code, should be part of any annual service.
+If you notice excessive soot, backdrafting, or strong combustion odors, stop using the appliance and contact a professional for a combustion and venting inspection immediately.

 How Does Regular Maintenance Reduce Carbon Monoxide Risks?